IFSA Butler’s Advanced Argentine Universities Program in Buenos Aires

 Students receive two meals per day Sunday through Friday, and one meal on Saturday.

 Opportunities / Cultural Events

 Volunteering: Students report that volunteering enhanced their study abroad experience by providing them with access to the local culture and a deeper understanding of problems that Argentines face on a daily basis.
 Opportunities to volunteer are available in many fields.
 Past placements in Buenos Aires have included work with the Buenos Aires Herald (English language daily newspaper), the commercial section of the United States Embassy, and NGOs such as Puna Huasi.
-IFSA Butler arranges several trips for students throughout the semester, including several day long excursions to museums, theaters, etc., and one long weekend outside the city (all are included in the program fee).
+IFSA Butler arranges several trips for students throughout the semester, including several day-long excursions to museums, theaters, etc., and one weekend-long excursion outside the city (all are included in the program fee).

 All IFSA Butler programs include comprehensive accident and illness insurance.
 The insurance is included in the program fees and is mandatory.

 - (610) 896-1301